 Here are a few steps to aid you in combating the Golem effect.

-Self Awareness: The first step to combating the Golem effect is to be aware that it exists in your subconscious.
+Self-Awareness: The first step to combating the Golem effect is to be aware that it exists in your subconscious.
 This awareness would help everyone in a position of authority understand how a part of their mental subconsciousness can hamper another’s progress.

 Expect The Best: It might seem like stating the obvious, but expecting the best from everyone is the most effective way to overcome the Golem effect.
 The easiest way to do this is to apply the Pygmalion effect, simply believing the best of your students, mentees, and subordinates.

-Practising metacognitive strategies can help teachers and people in authority combat the Golem effect in their learners or subordinates.
+Practicing metacognitive strategies can help teachers and people in authority combat the Golem effect in their learners or subordinates.
 Your thoughts shape the world, and kind words and actions make a difference in the lives of others.
 Having an optimistic outlook is key to the success of the next person.

 You may also like: